Urban Innovation Grants

 • Explicitly Urban: Focus on a novel question or method pertaining to the study of cities.

-• Potential For Continuity: A clear plan to leverage Mansueto Institute’s seed support to attract additional resources that support long-term efforts beyond the project period, for example in terms of intended grant applications.
+• Potential For Continuity: A clear plan to leverage Mansueto Institute’s support to attract additional resources that support long-term efforts beyond the project period, for example in terms of intended grant applications.

 • Feasibility & Deliverables: Clearly conveys anticipated project outputs – such as research results, educational materials, data or tools, or other products – and an aligned approach to achieve outputs within the project period.